- Profile on the DRBA Members web page

 Professional Membership Fee Structure

-- First year free (applies only to new applicants)
+- First year free (applies only to first-time applicants)

 - Regular Membership: $100

-- Supporting member: $250; recognition on the website.
+- Supporting member: $250 – includes name recognition on the DRBA website.

-- Sustaining member: $500 and above; recognition on the website; contributions of $1000 and above will be recognized with a logo on the website.
+- Sustaining member: $500 and above – includes name recognition and display of firm/organization logo on the DRBA website.

 ** Invoices will be sent by email with individual membership account numbers and instructions on how to remit payment.